 I have gotten away from couponing since we moved a couple of years ago but really hope to start back up again soon!

 **Please note this post does contain affiliate links to which I may, possibly, earn a small commission from if you click on and purchase an item.
 For full disclosure click here.

 First, I checked my pantry, fridge, and freezer to see what I had on hand.
-In the pantry I had some cake mixes, ramen noodles, yellow rice, pastas, lots of stuffing mix, and some canned veggies among other things.
+In the pantry, I had some cake mixes, ramen noodles, yellow rice, pasta, lots of stuffing mix, and some canned veggies among other things.

-In the freezer I found some fish, a few different types of sausages, brats, pork ribs, and several packages of hamburger.
+In the freezer, I found some fish, a few different types of sausages, brats, pork ribs, and several packages of hamburger.
 The ribs and hamburger where on sale a couple of weeks ago so I had stocked up then.
-Some of the pastas and dry foods had been on sale during previous weeks also and I had stocked up on them as well.
+Some of the pasta and dry foods had been on sale during previous weeks also and I had stocked up on them as well.

 Second, I quickly scan the sale items to see what I could possibly use to complete my meals for the week.
 I see that one store has some BOGOs on shredded cheese (we eat a lot of cheese), oatmeal, potatoes, tea bags, canned vegetables, and pasta sauce.
 Another store has a sale on milk, sliced cheese, syrup, eggs, and cereal.
 I printed out the sales and attached it to my blank grocery list.